 - Steelberry Clones

-I used my ComputerVoltageSource to generate the clocks for the stepper motor and to generate the output control voltage.
+I chose to use my four channel ComputerVoltageSource or PSIM to control the Circle Machine by generating the clock for the stepper motor and processing the output control voltage.
 Three cables are required between the Circle Machine and the ComputerVoltageSource.
-The program samples the CdS sensor "on the fly" when it is over the correct lamp and inverts and scales it to generate the control voltage.
+The program samples the CdS sensor and inverts and scales it to generate the control voltage.
 I quantize the output and have a Tune control which adjusts the sequence +/- 12 semitones.

 The Sequence Length control sets the sequence to 4, 8, or 16 steps.
 I simply skip reading the in-between lamps on the shorter sequences.
 Since the rate does not change, the tempo drops for the shorter sequences (8 at 1/2 and 4 at 1/4 tempo).

 Since the mechanism is a 5U x 5U panel, I can mount the PSIM, PSIM Display, and Circle Machine into a rack cabinet.